Rethinking mental health: anthropology’s radical breakthrough

 You cannot be serious!
 Silliness and community in higher education looks at how silliness might create community and counteract loneliness among students in higher education through anthropological and psychological approaches to student community.

-Housing Distress explores how housing precarity, disrepair and dispossession impacts mental health, and how such conditions are disproportionately by racialized and migrant communities.
+Housing Distress explores how housing precarity, disrepair and dispossession impact mental health, and how such conditions are disproportionately experienced by racialised and migrant communities.

 Understanding Hoarding Interventions examines across three cities – London, Hamburg and Vienna - how hoarding is understood in medical, psychological, social and legal terms, and where, by whom, and how hoarding cases move through the system.